Olf0/obexd-contentfilter-off/README.md

 # obexd-contentfilter-off

-Disable filter for known MIME types when transferring files per OBEX with bluez
+### Disable filter for known MIME types when transferring files per OBEX with bluez<br />